 [rme] Scattered.
-90,000 in United Kingdom (Hancock 1990).
-Population total all countries: 197,900.
+90,000 in United Kingdom (Hancock 1990b).
+Total users in all countries: 99,200.
 Status: 6a (Vigorous).
-Alternate Names: Anglo-Romani, English Romani, Gypsy Jib, Pogadi Chib, Posh ’N’ Posh, Romani, Romani English, Romanichal, Romano Lavo, Romany Dialects: Not inherently intelligible with Welsh Romani [rmw], Traveller Swedish [rmu], Traveller Norwegian [rmg], or Traveller Danish [rmd].
+Alternate Names: Anglo-Romani, English Romani, Gypsy Jib, Pogadi Chib, Posh ’N’ Posh, Romanes, Romani, Romani English, Romanichal, Romano Lavo, Romany, Rummaness.
+Dialects: Not inherently intelligible with Welsh Romani [rmw], Traveller Swedish [rmu], Traveller Norwegian [rmg], or Traveller Danish [rmd].
 Grammar is English with heavy Romani lexical borrowing.
 Many dialects.
-Classification: Mixed language, English-Romani Comments: Christian.
+Classification: Mixed language, English-Romani.
+Comments: Christian.

 British Sign Language

 [bfi] Scattered.
 77,000 (2014 EUD).
 L2 users: 250,000 (2013 K. Crombie Smith).
 Status: 5 (Developing).
-Alternate Names: BSL Dialects: Scottish Sign Language, Welsh Sign Language.
+Alternate Names: BSL.
+Dialects: Scottish Sign Language, Welsh Sign Language.
 Deaf community is cohesive so communication good despite regional variation.
 Signing varies along a continuum from something usually called Signed English (which draws on BSL vocabulary but uses grammatical structure like spoken English) to natural BSL.
 Different styles of signing used in different situations, and signers vary in terms of how much of the range of signing styles they control.
 Many structural and lexical similarities between British Sign Language (BSL), Australian Sign Language (Auslan) [asf], and New Zealand Sign Language (NZSL) [nzs] and a high degree of mutual intelligibility.
 Linguists sometimes use the name BANZSL to refer to them as a group, while still recognizing them as having separate sociolinguistic identities (2003 T. Johnston).
 Not inherently intelligible to users of American Sign Language [ase].
 Classification: Sign language.
 Comments: In 2003, British Government recognized BSL as a language (2014 J. Lapiak).
 780 working sign language interpreters (2014 EUD).
 Many thousands of people sign BSL as an L2.
 Numerous helps available to learn language: instruction for parents of deaf children and other hearing people.
 Christian.

 [cor] Cornwall County, scattered.
 No known L1 speakers, but emerging L2 speakers.
 Ethnic population: 532,000 (2011 census).
 Status: 9 (Reawakening).
-Alternate Names: Curnoack, Kernewek, Kernowek Dialects: None known.
+Alternate Names: Curnoack, Kernewek, Kernowek.
+Dialects: None known.
 Related to Breton [bre], Welsh [cym], Gaulish (extinct), Irish [gle], Manx Gaelic [glv], and Scottish Gaelic [gla].
-Classification: Indo-European, Celtic, Insular, Brythonic Comments: Christian.
+Classification: Indo-European, Celtic, Insular, Brythonic.
+Comments: Christian.

 [pld] No known L1 speakers.
 Ethnic population: No ethnic community.
 Status: 9 (Second language only).
 Alternate Names: Palari, Palarie, Parlare, Parlary, Parlyaree.
 Classification: Unclassified.
 Comments: An in-group language among theatrical and circus people.
 Used among homosexual men in Britain.
 Some observers trace its roots to sailors and seafarers, alleging that it derived from a maritime lingua franca.

-[rmw] England and Wales.
+[rmw] England and Wales, scattered.
 Status: 9 (Dormant).
+Alternate Names: Voshanange Kalá, Walsenenge Kale.
 Dialects: None known.
 Not inherently intelligible of Angloromani [rme].
 A member of macrolanguage Romany [rom].
-Classification: Indo-European, Indo-Iranian, Indo-Aryan, Central zone, Romani, Northern Comments: Ethnic groups: Volshanange, Kalá.
-Christian.
+Classification: Indo-European, Indo-Iranian, Indo-Aryan, Intermediate Divisions, Western, Romani, Northern.
+Comments: Christian.

-[sco] Scotland, Aberdeen to Ayrshire; Northern Ireland.
-Doric dialect: northeast Scotland; Lallans dialect: southern Scotland lowlands; Ulster in Northern Ireland.
-90,000 in United Kingdom (1999 B. Kay).
-60,000 in Lallans, 30,000 in Doric.
-Population total all countries: 100,000.
+[sco] Northern Ireland: Ulster dialect; Scotland from Shetland and Orkney islands to the counties of Dumfries and Galloway and Scottish Borders, south and central Scotland dialect: Lallans; northeast Scotland dialect: Doric.
+89,200 in United Kingdom (2011 census).
+55,800 in Scotland, 33,400 in Northern Ireland.
 L2 users: 1,500,000 in United Kingdom.
+Total users in all countries: 1,599,200 (as L1: 99,200; as L2: 1,500,000).
 Status: 5 (Developing).
 Dialects: Doric, Lallans, Ulster.
 Difficult intelligibility among dialects.
 Northern Scots on the Scottish Islands is considered by some a different language (Shetlandic or Orcadian).
 Lallans is main literary dialect.
 Scots is reportedly most similar to English [eng] and Frisian [fry].
-Classification: Indo-European, Germanic, West, English Comments: Christian.
+Classification: Indo-European, Germanic, West, English.
+Comments: Christian.

-[trl] 460 in United Kingdom.
+[trl] 460 in United Kingdom (2011 census).
 Status: 6a (Vigorous).
-Alternate Names: Scottish Cant, Scottish Traveller Cant Classification: Unclassified Comments: Blend of High Romani and Elizabethan Cant.
+Alternate Names: Scottish Cant, Scottish Traveller Cant.
+Classification: Unclassified.
+Comments: Blend of High Romani and Elizabethan Cant.
 Earliest texts go back to 16th century.
 Not Gypsies.
 Nomadic in Scotland.